Frequently asked questions

 Both programs are based on the Canadian Language Benchmarks.

-- ESL classes are funded by the provincial government through the Peel District School Board and are open to all legal residents over 18.
+- ESL classes are funded by the provincial government through the School Board and are open to citizens and all legal residents over 18.

-- LINC programs are funded by the federal government and are only available to Landed Immigrants and Convention Refugees.
+- LINC programs are funded by the federal government and are only available to Landed Immigrants and Convention Newcomers.

 Can you receive secondary school credits for ESL courses?

-No, there are no secondary school credits for adult ESL.
+No, there are no secondary school credits with adult ESL or adult LINC classes.

 Are ESL classes offered to elementary and secondary school students enrolled in Peel schools?

-Yes, ESL programs are offered in most Peel District School Board schools.
-Students or their parents should speak to the school principal or guidance counsellor for details about the programs offered at their school.
+Yes, ESL programs are offered in some Peel District School Board schools.
+Students or their parents should speak to the school principal or guidance counsellor for details about having a program offered at their school.